smartgic/docker-mycroft/README.md

 `docker-compose.yml` file provides an easy way to provision the Docker volumes and containers with the required configuration for each of them.
 The `run.sh` script is a wrapper for `docker-compose` with variables encapsulation.

-PulseAudio is a requirement and has to be up and running on the host and expose the a socket to allow the containers to use microphone and speakers.
+**PulseAudio is a requirement and has to be up and running on the host to expose a socket and allow the containers to use microphone and speakers.**

 ```bash
 $ git clone https://github.com/smartgic/docker-mycroft.git